Eight-P/BD.8P/Themes/README.md

 4. enable the Theme and enjoy.

 # how to customize
-- open the theme.css file
+- edit the theme.css file

   -or-